zs778/airquality-pipeline/README.md

 # airquality-pipeline
-Creating a data pipeline to eventually display useful air quality metrics by using a host of data engineering tools.
+In this project, I build a data pipeline to process air quality data and then visualize it in a dashboard.
+First, I extracted JSON files from a government data website.
+They are then ingested into Snowflake's raw layer.
+We then copy JSON data into Snowflake's tables, clean and transform them, design star schema models and then finally create a dashboard using Streamlit within Snowflake.